+The loss of a limb is a shocking, horrific, life-transforming experience.
+But the story doesn’t end with the removal of a limb.
 The after-effects of an amputation can continue for years into the lives of amputees.
 Depending on how the limb was detached (for example, was it crushed, or severed with a doctor’s knife?) nerves can grow too rapidly at the point of severance and cause painful neuroma.
 Phantom limb syndrome causes serious pain in the non-existent limb, and it can haunt amputees for years.
 Also, the loss of a limb can unsettle the body’s natural balance and weight distribution, causing bone and joint pain.